Rule 3745-81-15 | Maximum contaminant levels and best available technologies for radionuclide contaminants.

 (D) Uranium: the MCL for uranium is thirty g/L (activity level of twenty pCi/L).
 If the result for uranium is reported as an activity measurement in pCi/L, the mass in g/L shall be obtained by multiplying the result with a conversion factor of 1.49 g/pCi.

-(E) The director may determine that a public water system shall apply best available technology in order to reduce the level of a contaminant to below its MCL.
+(E) The director may require a public water system to apply best available technology in order to reduce the level of a contaminant to below the MCL.
 The director hereby identifies the following technologies, treatment techniques, or other means as the best available technologies (BATs) for removal of the following radionuclide contaminants from water.

 Key to BATs in table: